 Now that you know the definition of "pollarding," you can distinguish it from "topping," which is another term used in arboriculture.
-But here is the difference between the two words: Whereas the former is done with design in mind, the latter is done out of expediency.
-More thought goes into pollarding, which is considered an art form, as is topiary.
+The major difference between the two words: Whereas the former is done with design in mind, the latter is done out of expediency.
+More thought and planning goes into pollarding, which is considered an art form, much like topiary.

-But with their appearance ruined through topping, the homeowner might actually be better off if the unwanted tree did die.
-Any gracefulness in form that the tree had had prior to the procedure will be lost forever.
-Once you have had a tree topped, you are stuck with what it looks like: While pollarding is an ongoing operation, topping is usually done just once.
+But with their appearance ruined through topping, the homeowner might actually be better off if the unwanted tree were to die.
+Any gracefulness in form that the tree had prior to the procedure will be lost forever.
+Once you've had a tree topped, you are stuck with the result.
+While pollarding is an ongoing operation, topping is usually done just once.

-A third arboricultural term you will hear that is related to pollarding and topping is "canopy reduction."
+A third arboricultural term you will hear that's related to pollarding and topping is "canopy reduction."
 With canopy reduction, the length of a branch or a number of branches is reduced.
-Because it is done for practical purposes, canopy reduction is more similar to topping than it is to pollarding.
+Because it's done for practical purposes, canopy reduction is more similar to topping than it is to pollarding.
 An example of a situation that may call for canopy reduction is when one or more branches on a tree threaten to fall down on utility wires or hang out over a road, posing a safety hazard for automobile drivers.